-The main types of repairs which are achieved using a resin are concrete hole repair, resurfacing/screeding and cracks/joint repairs, concrete floor repair with resin.
-Each of these types of repairs has different installation methods and should be researched a suitable repair method is chosen.
+The main types of repairs which are achieved using a resin are concrete hole repair, resurfacing/screeding, cracks/joint repairs, concrete floor repair with resin.
+Each of these types of floor repairs has different installation methods and should be researched properly before a suitable repair method is chosen.
 Monarch gives free technical advice and site surveys to help you decide what’s best for your damaged floor.

 Once repairs are cured, they have a granite-hard structure which is stronger than the concrete it replaced.